 ADRIAN: Thank you, Kaye, for taking the time to talk with me today.

 KAYE: Thank you so much for asking me.
 I’ll be honest, Adrian, I’ve lost almost all hope in your generation.
 The music and movies that are so popular today are just nothing like what they used to be.
 I’m glad I’ve met you, because you’ve helped me restore at least a little of my hope in young people.
 Your mind is sharp, and I’m amazed at how much you already know.
 You’re young.
 I only wish great things for you.

 ADRIAN: Thank you so much, Kaye.
 You’re young, too, and I pray you have many more wonderful years ahead of you, too.

 KAYE: That’s very kind of you.
 Thank you!

 Adrian D. Holmes is an American musician and composer based in Palm Bay, Florida.
 Since launching his music career in 2014, he has released several singles featuring electronic classical orchestras.
 He will release his debut full-length album titled The Pirates of Penzance: Revamped and Revisited in December 2016.

-Kaye Ballard is an American stage and film actress who currently resides in the state of California.
+Kaye Ballard (1925 - 2019) was an American stage and film actress who currently resides in the state of California.
 Her career has spanned seven decades, and includes appearances in dozens of stage productions, television shows, and feature-length films.
 Among her most notable credits are the television show The Mothers-in-Law, Rodgers & Hammerstein’s Cinderella, and Joseph Papp’s Broadway adaptation of Gilbert & Sullivan’s The Pirates of Penzance.
 You can discover more about Kaye by visiting her official website at KayeBallard.com.